2011–12 Russian Premier League: Dejan Radić and Sergei Narubin injuries

 On 23 April 2011 during a FC Rostov - FC Terek Grozny game, Rostov goalkeeper Dejan Radić collided with Terek's Zaur Sadayev fighting for a high ball.
 He had to be rushed into the hospital and after it was discovered that his kidney is seriously injured, he had to undergo nephrectomy (surgical removal of a kidney).
 His club, FC Rostov, announced that he will continue to receive all the bonuses he would have received if he was able to play as a starter during the time of his recovery.
 Former Russian international Valeri Minko, who played more than 200 games after undergoing nephrectomy himself after an in-game collision, said he expects Radić to fully recover and play again.
 Despite Rostov's initial promises, Radić stopped getting paid by Rostov in June 2011 and have not received any money stipulated in his contract from that time until March 2012.
 Terek and Chechnya's president Ramzan Kadyrov have paid him $50,000 as a goodwill gesture.

 On 21 May 2011 FC Amkar Perm goalkeeper Sergei Narubin was seriously injured in a collision with FC Rostov's Kornel Saláta.
 He had to undergo splenectomy (surgical removal of the spleen).

 Tom Tomsk futility record

 FC Tom Tomsk was not able to score a single goal in 12 consecutive games from game day 18 (30 July) to game day 29 (30 October), they played 1166 minutes of game time without scoring a goal.
 They finally scored on the last game day of the first stage on 5 November.
 They only gained 1 point in those 12 games; when the series started, they were 9th in the league in goals scored with 18 goals in 17 games.
 The previous mark was set by FC Lokomotiv Moscow who could not score for 10 consecutive games and 943 minutes in the 1954 Soviet Top League.
+The record was marked by Guinness World Records as "Longest football (soccer) goalless streak".